CyanLyan/Operation-Beanstalk/README.md

 # Operation-Beanstalk

 This is a basic clone of Jenga done in Unity v202.3.17f.
 The original intention was to create an expanded game with multiple towers and a real-estate/monopoly metagame aspect, but for the moment we're just trying to nail down the basics.
 Back in 2022 we had a basic gameplay loop working, where blocks could be clicked/dragged, placed on top, before moving more blocks.
+I started this project because I used to really enjoy the NaturalMotion mobile version of Jenga, and was sad when that game was no longer available.

+# Controls/How to Play ##
+Q/E or Left/Right Arrows: Pivot the camera around the tower W/S or UP/Down Arrows: Move the camera up or down relative to the tower Left Click (Tap): Nudges a block.
+The block will move based on which side of clicked Left Click (Hold): Drags a block on the x/z axis.

+Each turn will have a player remove one block from the tower, then place it on top.
+The game continues until the tower collapses.

 ## TODO LIST ##
 -Fix block mover to move to MidwayBlockMovePoint THEN the dropview selected, using LERP